subraizada3/27gn950controller/readme.md

 It requires Python 3 and the pyusb library as dependencies: `pip3 install pyusb`, or use the `python-pyusb` package on Arch Linux

 On Windows, you will also need to install the libusb backend for the PyUSB library.
-Full setup instructions here: https://github.com/subraizada3/27gn950controller/issues/2#issuecomment-866204669
+Full setup instructions [here](https://github.com/subraizada3/27gn950controller/blob/master/windows-setup.md).

 Usage on Linux, and probably also Mac: